Yes, you can use an Inherited/Beneficiary IRA, but you have to be careful to manage your required minimum distributions along with your investment.

 What are my options if I don't want to slowly distribute the IRA for RMDs using the life expectancy method?

-- Spousal transfer.
+- Spousal Transfer.
 If you are the spouse and sole beneficiary, you can open a new account to treat the IRA as your own.
-You will pay a penalty to early distribute before 59 and 1/2 like you would with any other of your own IRAs.
+You will pay a penalty for early distribution before 59 and 1/2 like you would with any other of your own IRAs.
 If you are 10 years younger than your spouse, you will have to use a different calculation table for an inherited IRA spousal transfer.

-- Lump Sum Distribution - You can distribute the entire IRA at one time, and pay taxes on it.
+- Lump Sum Distribution.
+You can distribute the entire IRA at one time, and pay taxes on it.
 There are no early withdrawal penalties.
-You can start a new IRA or 401(k) with Rocket Dollar after if you wish, but remember you will be building up contributions from scratch at a $0 balance.
+You can start a new IRA or 401(k) with Rocket Dollar afterward if you wish, but remember you will be building up contributions from scratch at a $0 balance.

-- 5-year method - You can open an IRA, and have the assets distribute over 5 years to lighten the tax burden.
+- 5-year method.
+You can open an IRA, and have the assets distributed over 5 years to lighten the tax burden.
 On the 5th year, all assets should be distributed.
-The 5-year method cannot be used if the original IRA owner was over age 70 1/2.
+The 5-year method cannot be used if the original IRA owner is over 70 and 1/2.

 How can I manage an investment if I'm required to distribute money in RMDs each year?

-You must make sure that any RMDs are not going to interfere with your investment you plan to make.
+You must make sure that no RMDs are going to interfere with your investment you plan to make.
 If you have to distribute more than your investment is worth, you could be forced to sell assets prematurely.